 It took 6 months longer for our son to learn his name – but now he knows it.
 It may take years to potty train – but he will master that skill as well.
 Don’t force educational toys on your child – organize your environment so that they are always at hand.
 Spend 5 to 10 minutes in a guided play.
 Be patient and don’t have high expectations.
 Floortime sessions and using social-emotional development as a tool to develop cognitively was the right step for us.
 You don’t have to spend every single second with your child – don’t blame yourself for doing other things.

 There is no magic potion that will fix all your problems.
-You need to educate yourself as much as you can, collaborate with doctors (even though you may not like them), but first of all, you need to detect the issues your child currently has to start working on them.
+You need to educate yourself as much as you can, collaborate with doctors (even though you may not like them).
+First of all, you need to detect the development difficulties your child currently has to start working on them.
 Don’t compare your child – what works for some families, may not work for you.
 If you have anything to add or state, please write in the comments. 🙂